-- 1) Be located in the CD Target Area.
-Properties outside the target may be considered on a case-by-case basis. - 2) Be classified as a "substandard dwelling" by the Grants Management Division in coordination with the Building Safety Division. - 3) Be structurally unsound.
+1. Be located in the CD Target Area.
+Properties outside the target may be considered on a case-by-case basis.
+Properties that are acquired and cleared as part of the slum and blight national objective can be located Citywide.

+- 2. Be classified as a "substandard dwelling" by the Grants Management Division in coordination with the Building Safety Division. - 3.
+Be structurally unsound.
 Units that cannot be cost-effectively purchased, renovated to meet code and resold are eligible under this program.
-These properties may be used for acquisition/demolition and added to the City's land portfolio to be used for new construction. - 4) Be a single-family residential property or duplex unit.
-Multiple-unit structures may be considered on a case-by- case basis. - 5) Not be located in an area which is in conflict with environmental or zoning regulations (e.g. not located within a floodplain or adjacent to a railroad or other noise source which has a day/night sound level in excess of Department of Housing and Urban Development Sound Level Standards) or with the 2005 Comprehensive Plan for Urbana, as amended.
+These properties may be used for acquisition/demolition and added to the City's land portfolio to be used for new construction. - 4.
+Be a single-family residential property or duplex unit.
+Multiple-unit structures may be considered on a case-by- case basis. - 5.
+Not be located in an area which is in conflict with environmental or zoning regulations (e.g. not located within a floodplain or adjacent to a railroad or other noise source which has a day/night sound level in excess of Department of Housing and Urban Development Sound Level Standards) or with the 2015 Comprehensive Plan for Urbana, as amended.
 Residential properties which are in violation of the Urbana Zoning Ordinance, as determined by the Zoning Administrator and/or the Zoning Review Board, are ineligible under this program.